PROJECTS

 Courses: Thinking with Literature, Art, and Film

 Do poems take up truths?
 Can a novel be a way of thinking about something?
 Can you learn—about yourself, about others, about the world—from a photograph or film?
 What do painters teach us about knowledge or vision?
-In what way is literature a part of our imaginative lives, and in what way is it an entry into the actual, tangible, and historical world?
+In what way is literature a part of our imaginative lives, and in what way is it an entry into the actual world?
 The courses I am developing now explore such conversations and connections between literature, art, film, and worlds of ideas.
-They include Arts of Thought, Literary Ideas, The Ethics of Everyday Life, and Thinking with Women.
+They include Arts of Thinking, The Literature of Identity, Literary Ideas, The Ethics of Everyday Life, and Thinking with Women.

 What We Are in Literature and Art